coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/kernel-objects.md

 Note that `size_bits` is relevant for only certain object types (see {{#manual_link #2.4.2 (Summary of Object Sizes)}} for more information).
 This shape information is encapsulated in the {{#rustdoc_link root-task sel4/enum.ObjectBlueprint.html `sel4::ObjectBlueprint`}} type.

+Multiple kernel objects can be allocated from a single unytped object.
+For each untyped object, the kernel maintains a watermark which tracks how much of the untyped object has been used up for object allocation.
+`seL4_Untyped_Retype` aligns the watermark to the desired object type's size, and then advances it according to the object type size and number of objects.
+This process is detailed in the fourth paragraph of {{#manual_link #2.4.1 (Reusing Memory)}}.

 Let us now work towards calling {{#rustdoc_link root-task sel4/cap/type.Untyped.html#method.untyped_retype `sel4::cap::Untyped::untyped_retype()`}} on our previously acquired `largest_kernel_ut`.
 We wish to allocate one notification object and insert a capability for it into a free slot in the current thread's own CSpace.
 More precisely, we need a `sel4::AbsoluteCPtr` for the current thread's own CSpace's root CNode, and an index into that CNode for a free slot.